bgamari/ghc-wiki-import/explicit-call-stack.md

-# Maintaining an explicit call stack
+# Locating the cause of a crash